bluelhf/jfxr/README.md

 JFXR is a sub-class of `Callable<CompletableFuture<Void>>`, so the call() method returns a CompletableFuture that'll complete when the callback has been invoked.

+### Limitations

+- Only works on VMs that support Java Instrumentation (All JDKs since 1.5, some JREs)
+- Requires stable internet connection on the first run

 ### Setup for Gradle 7

 Setting up JFXR in your project using Gradle 7 is a simple task.
 All you need to do is merge this into your build.gradle: